yash-solankii/reasoning-classifier/README.md

    pip install -r requirements.txt
    ```

-2. Run the notebooks in sequence to generate data, train, and evaluate the model.
+2. Run the notebooks in sequence to generate data, train, and test the model.

-## Notes
+## Note

-- Model checkpoints are large and may not be pushed to GitHub.
-Consider using Git LFS if needed.
+You need an API key to utilise Groq and huggingfacetoken to train.